 Presenting or public speaking

 Did you give a presentation or speak publicly at an event?
-If so, this is a great way to show communications skills!
+If so, this is a great way to show communication skills!
 Turn your skill into an accomplishment in your work experience section.

 Here's an example from our Communication Specialist resume example: